kalisaNkevin/crms/README.md

 ## Author

-This project was created by [Kalisa Ngabo Kevin].
-You can reach out to me at [kalisangabokevin@gmail.com] or visit my GitHub profile at [https://github.com/kalisaNkevin](https://github.com/kalisaNkevin).
+This project was initiated by [Kalisa Ngabo Kevin](kalisangabokevin.me).
+You can reach out to me at [kalisangabokevin@gmail.com](kalisangabokevin@gmail.com) or visit my GitHub profile at [https://github.com/kalisaNkevin](https://github.com/kalisaNkevin).